Deep learning: Before 1980

 There are two types of artificial neural network (ANN): feedforward neural network (FNN) or multilayer perceptron (MLP) and recurrent neural networks (RNN).
-RNNs have cycles in their connectivity structure, FNNs don't.
+RNNs have cycles in their connectivity structure, whereas FNNs do not.
 In the 1920s, Wilhelm Lenz and Ernst Ising created the Ising model which is essentially a non-learning RNN architecture consisting of neuron-like threshold elements.
 In 1972, Shun'ichi Amari made this architecture adaptive.
 His learning RNN was republished by John Hopfield in 1982.
 Other early recurrent neural networks were published by Kaoru Nakano in 1971.
 Already in 1948, Alan Turing produced work on "Intelligent Machinery" that was not published in his lifetime, containing "ideas related to artificial evolution and learning RNNs".

 Frank Rosenblatt (1958) proposed the perceptron, an MLP with 3 layers: an input layer, a hidden layer with randomized weights that did not learn, and an output layer.
 He later published a 1962 book that also introduced variants and computer experiments, including a version with four-layer perceptrons "with adaptive preterminal networks" where the last two layers have learned weights (here he credits H. D. Block and B. W. Knight).
 The book cites an earlier network by R. D. Joseph (1960) "functionally equivalent to a variation of" this four-layer system (the book mentions Joseph over 30 times).
 Should Joseph therefore be considered the originator of proper adaptive multilayer perceptrons with learning hidden units?
 Unfortunately, the learning algorithm was not a functional one, and fell into oblivion.